 Schedule UTP in the Audit Process

-- When auditing a return with a Schedule UTP, examiners should conduct the risk analysis and planning activities consistent with IRM 126.96.36.199 (Risk Analysis Process) and IRM 188.8.131.52 (Internal Planning and Internal Planning Discussions).
+- When auditing a return with a Schedule UTP, examiners should conduct the risk analysis and planning activities consistent with the Risk Analysis Process and Internal Planning and Internal Planning Discussions sections of IRM 4.46.3.
 The examination of a return with a Schedule UTP is not mandatory.
-The presence of the Schedule UTP should, in and of itself, not be the sole factor used to determine whether or not to proceed with an examination.
+The presence of the Schedule UTP should, in and of itself, not be the sole factor used to determine whether to proceed with an examination.

 - The involvement of the examiners and specialists with their respective managers is crucial for proper issue identification: